Bauer RX 1, RX 2

 113. For example, the Yashica mentioned is really not one camera, but at least four: FX-3 of 1979, FX-3 Super and the FX-3 Super 2000.
 And in addition: The FX-7, that was a FX-3 with a silver body.

-Cosina itself produced C-1S and C-3 in addition
+Cosina itself produced at least CT-1, C-1S and

 There are other similar examples.